yoshikakbudto/mongo-tools/README.md

 # mongo-tools

-A set of python scripts utilizeing pymongo extension
+A set of python scripts utilizeing pymongo extension.